tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 <hr>

 ## VI.
-BBBreakout Rooms
+Breakout Rooms

 - We are going to place you in breakout rooms!
+- Once you are in your room - first make sure that everyone has the examples above successfully running off of their PC's desktop (VS Code can be a little tricky sometimes)
-- Once you are in your room - modify the in-class code to make one or more new visual effects:
+- Then, modify the in-class code to make one or more new visual effects:
   - Impress your classmates!
   - You can work together on a single visualizer, or in parallel on your own indivisual (get it?) creations!
   - Find our audio clips a little dull?
 Try using the sounds from the AV HW instead (see Week-8 of myCourses - **media.zip**)